-White House tells Nadler it won’t participate in impeachment hearings: ‘You should end this inquiry now’
+White House won’t participate in impeachment hearings, tells Nadler to 'end this inquiry now’

 "As you know, your impeachment inquiry is completely baseless and has violated basic principles of due process and fundamental fairness," he wrote.
 "Nevertheless, the Speaker of the House yesterday ordered House Democrats to proceed with articles of impeachment before your Committee has heard a single shred of evidence.”

-A senior administration official told Fox News: "We don’t see any reason to participate because the process is unfair.
+A senior administration official, though, made it clear they won't be participating, telling Fox News: "We don’t see any reason to participate because the process is unfair.
 Speaker (Nancy) Pelosi has already announced the predetermined result.
 They will not give us the ability to call any witnesses.”

 Trump telegraphed Thursday he wanted to sidestep the House impeachment process and move quickly to the Senate where he believes he'll be acquitted by the GOP-led upper chamber.